You are missing 20% of your website data with GA4

 This might feel unintuitive to do, but more and more companies use this setup to get the most accurate insights.
 Even last week, we helped Hearst Media uncover their missing traffic stats.

-Especially larger organizations that manage big budgets can't afford to make decisions on incomplete data.
+Especially larger organizations that manage big budgets can't afford to make decisions on incomplete engagement insights.

 Final Thoughts